skip-to-content-text

 Breast Cancer Prevention: Mammography

-But there is good news.
-Survival rates for breast cancer are high, especially when the cancer is detected before it spreads.
-Also, according to AIOM estimates, net survival at 5 years after diagnosis was 88 percent.
-Thus, the overall odds of surviving breast cancer continue to increase, but prevention and early detection are crucial.
+However, survival rates for breast cancer are high, especially when the tumor is detected before it spreads.
+According to the AIOM estimates, the 5-year net survival rate after diagnosis is 88%.
+Overall survival chances for breast cancer continue to increase, but prevention and early diagnosis are crucial.

-Mammography is a key examination in breast screening.
-All women should have a mammogram at some point in their lives.
+A mammogram is a crucial test in breast cancer screening.
+All women should have one at some point in their life.
 The question is: when?

-Prevention and timely diagnosis of breast cancer to increase the likelihood of effective treatment is only possible with regular breast screenings.
-Following general guidelines, all women should start having mammograms from the age of 40.
+Prevention and early diagnosis of breast cancer to increase the chances of effective treatment are only possible through regular breast screenings.
+According to general guidelines, all women should start having mammograms at the age of 40.

-The frequency of examinations can vary and should be individually assessed by health professionals, taking into account factors such as family history and individual risks.
-Generally, mammograms are recommended every one to two years, depending on medical indications.
+The frequency of exams may vary and should be assessed individually by specialists, taking into account factors such as family history and personal risks.
+Typically, mammograms are recommended every one or two years, depending on medical advice.

 What is Mammography?